Linen

-Linen (/ˈlɪnən/) is a textile made from the fibers of the flax plant.
+Linen (/ˈlɪnən/) is a textile made from the bast fibers of the flax plant.
+Linen cloth has been produced since ancient times primarily for use in clothing and household items.

-Linen is very strong and absorbent, and it dries faster than cotton.
-Because of these properties, linen is comfortable to wear in hot weather and is valued for use in garments.
-Linen textiles can be made from flax plant fiber, yarn, as well as woven and knitted.
+Linen is very strong and absorbent and dries faster than cotton.
+Because of these properties, linen clothing is comfortable to wear in hot weather.
 Linen also has other distinctive characteristics, such as its tendency to wrinkle.
-It takes significantly longer to harvest than a material like cotton, although both are natural fibers.
+Linen textiles can be woven or knitted from flax fibers.
+It takes significantly longer to harvest and process than cotton.
 It is also more difficult to weave than cotton.
+Linen is often marketed as a more eco-friendly alternative to synthetic fibers or water-intensive fibers like cotton.

 Linen textiles appear to be some of the oldest in the world; their history goes back many thousands of years.
 Dyed flax fibers found in a cave in the Caucasus (present-day Georgia) suggest the use of woven linen fabrics from wild flax may date back over 30,000 years.
 Linen was used in ancient civilizations including Mesopotamia and ancient Egypt, and linen is mentioned in the Bible.
 In the 18th century and beyond, the linen industry was important in the economies of several countries in Europe as well as the American colonies.

-Textiles in a linen weave texture, even when made of cotton, hemp, or other non-flax fibers, are also loosely referred to as "linen".
+Textiles in a linen weave, even when made of cotton, hemp, or other non-flax fibers, are also loosely referred to as "linen".